CanonicalLtd/ceph_safe_disk/README.md

 group's acting OSD list.

 ### A Note on Timing
-The timing of this tool depends on when ceph report the status of OSDs.
+The timing of this tool depends on when ceph reports the status of OSDs.
 More information can be found on the [ceph documentation page here](http://docs.ceph.com/docs/master/rados/configuration/mon-osd-interaction/#osds-report-their-status).

-## Safety
+# Safety
+`ceph-safe-disk` marks OSDs in the following states: `Pending`, `Removable`, and `Not removable`. `Removable` for an OSD being asbolutely safe to remove, `Not removable` for an OSD that is unsafe to remove, and `Pending` for an OSD that's safety cannot be guarenteed.

 The only state for a placement group marked as absolutely safe is `active+clean`.
 Some liberty was taken as to what is regarded as safe, unsafe, and pending.